 It provides a conduit for conservative politicians – speechwriters and other administrative roles.

 Its former president, was a vocal critic of “big government” while pushing a conservative Christian morality.
-He came unstuck, as many of these types do, when his daughter-in-law committed suicide after allegations that she was having sex with him over a 19 year period.
-There were question marks about whether she actually committed suicide.
+He came unstuck, as many of these types do, when his daughter-in-law committed suicide after public allegations that she and the former president were involved in illicit sexual relations over a 19 year period.
+There were also question marks about whether she had actually committed suicide.

 His successor had come from a ‘think tank’ that promoted the construction of a ‘conservative citadel’ which advocated anti-government messages.